-To support Pantheon's updated pricing and packaging for the first time in company history, we updated the product to proactively communicate the value of the platform while minimizing the perception of commodity web hosting, redesigned the entire checkout experience to align with expected e-commerce patterns, and designed a new annual billing option.
+To support Pantheon's updated pricing and packaging for the first time in company history, we updated the product to proactively communicate the value of the platform while minimizing the perception of commodity web hosting, redesigned the entire checkout flow to align with an expected e-commerce experience, and implemented a new annual billing option.

 Users don't know how to buy a site

 When a potential customer is ready to launch their site and needs to purchase a plan, they will find no obvious way to do this from their site dashboard.

 In one user test, all 5 testers had difficulty finding how to buy a plan, with 1 tester giving up (it can be found under the "Settings" area in the upper right).

 There are multiple moments of friction